ariatemplates/noder-js/doc/configuration.md

     },

     packaging: {
+      // The `packaging` configuration is related to how files are loaded from the server.

+      // It allows you to define a base URL, to add some HTTP headers when requesting files,
+      // to use preprocessors to change modules content before they are executed, and to specify how files
+      // are packaged together.

       baseUrl: "", // Base URL which is prepended to every path when requesting files to the server.
       // It can be either absolute or relative to the current page location.
       requestConfig: {